minhtr05/obsidian/Engineering/Welding.md

 Electric Arc welding works off the principle that electricity (either AC or DC) travelling through the air from one conductor to another, they create a very intense and concentrated heat. this heat can get up to 3500°C to 400°C, the

 ### [[Plasma Cutting]]
+Plasma cutting involves firing hot beams of plasma to cut metal, it can also be used to welb it together in a process called Plasma Welding

 >[!cite]- References